 “So you care about what people think about me, but you don’t care about what you’re doing to me?”

 Bolting upright from his chair, Scott clenched his fists to his sides and grimaced menacingly to no one in particular.
 His chestnut eyes were ablaze with a mix of anger and frustration as his breathing became more and more labored.
 He was about to do something impulsive, Madeline could read it in his body language, but then he suddenly stopped himself, bring his volatile emotions under control.

-Seeing his outline all but bust out of the cafe door on his way out, Madeline exhaled and relaxed her entire body.
-The whole meeting was a lot more taxing than she had expected.
+Seeing his silhouette all but bust out of the cafe door on his way out, Madeline exhaled and relaxed her entire body.
+The whole meeting was substantially more taxing than she’d expected.

-“At least he kept himself in check,” the voice from behind her stated, startling her.
+“At least he kept himself in check,” a voice from behind her stated, startling her.

-“How long have you been here?” she asked Levi quietly as he took the bar stool across from her, the one previously occupied by Scott.
+“How long have you been here?” she asked Levi quietly as he took a seat at the stool previously occupied by Scott.

 “Oh I’ve been here for the past hour,” he confessed.
 “Got here about thirty minutes before lover-boy did.
 You okay?”